RenderOrder66/RenderOrder66Blog/_posts_wip/Lets-Build-101.md

         }
     }

 Now all this script does is waits for some kind of signal from the mouse input interface and triggers the appropriate event which in our case is the `onPress`.
 We are going to clean this up later but just to get things working we will pass the mouse position through the event, this isn’t a good idea to pass the position out from the controller because what if later on we add the ability to attack or gather resources, or even non character related actions such as set a deployment point when a building creates new units.
 These kinds of actions should be handled by a factory like mechanism.
-Another note with this controller script you may of noticed is we are now starting the practice of the **D** in S.O.L.I.D principles *dependency injection / dependency inversion* we are supplying the abstraction of `IMouseInput` through the start method by finding the type of `IMouseInput` in a list of components.
+Another note with this controller script you may of noticed is we are now starting the practice of the **D** in S.O.L.I.D principles *dependency injection / dependency inversion* we are supplying the abstraction of `IMouseUserInput` through the start method by finding the type of `IMouseUserInput` in a list of components.
 This is called property injection, which is not an overly common place in application development which mostly uses constructor injection, but that’s not possible through `MonoBehaviour` as unity handles the initialization of  `MonoBehaviour` through the `AddComponent<T>` method.

     public class MousePointToDestination : MonoBehaviour
     {